akyghodake7769/python_question_sets_problem_statements/RAG_Q01/problem_statement.md

 ## Instructions to Perform the Task

+1. When your workspace loads in **VS Code**, use the **Explorer** panel on the left to locate your files under `student_workspace/`.
-1. Open `Participant_Problem.ipynb` and follow the guided step-by-step tasks.
+2. Open `Participant_Problem.ipynb` and follow the guided step-by-step tasks.
-2. Complete Task 1 (Document Loading), Task 2 (Chunking), Task 3 (Embeddings & ChromaDB), and Task 4 (RAG Pipeline).
+3. Complete Task 1 (Document Loading), Task 2 (Chunking), Task 3 (Embeddings & ChromaDB), and Task 4 (RAG Pipeline).
-3. Assemble the complete standalone interactive CLI application in `rag_app.py` (Task 5) with loop and `exit` condition.
+4. Assemble the complete standalone interactive CLI application in `rag_app.py` (Task 5) with loop and `exit` condition.
+5. Save your changes (`Ctrl + S` or `Cmd + S`).
+6. Open the built-in terminal by clicking **Terminal > New Terminal** from the top menu.
-4. Verify your implementation locally by running `python run.py` in the terminal.
+7. Verify your progress by running `python run.py` locally in the terminal.
-5. Once all test cases pass, click **"Run Test" / "Verify"** on the KodeBuck dashboard to submit.
+8. Once all test cases pass, return to the platform dashboard and click the **"Run Test" / "Verify"** button.

 ## Validation & Scoring Rubric

+Your performance will be evaluated based on the following test cases:

 | Test Case     | Requirement                                                                                                         | Marks    |
 | :------------ | :------------------------------------------------------------------------------------------------------------------ | :------- |